Do Large Language Models Think Like the Brain? Sentence-Level Evidences from Layer-Wise Embeddings and fMRI: Experiments and Results

+Taken together, these results reveal a clear relationship between model performance and their neural activation correlations across brain regions, with intermediate layers showing peak correspondence.
+Instruction tuning not only boosts performance but also strengthens alignment with brain activity, suggesting that model optimization can bring artificial and biological language processing closer together.

-\subsection{Left-right Hemispheric Asymmetry}
+\subsection{Left-Right Hemispheric Asymmetry}

-In this section, we investigate the lateralization patterns of neural activity associated with LLM (6.7B–9B parameters) processing across key language-related brain regions, focusing on the asymmetry between left and right hemispheres and its relationship to model performance.
+In the third experiment, we investigate the lateralization patterns of neural activity associated with LLM processing across key language-related brain regions, focusing on the asymmetry between left and right hemispheres and its relationship to model performance.
 In Figure \ref{fig:lr}(a), we visualize the localization of ROIs in both hemispheres.

-We observed left-right hemispheric asymmetry in neural activity correlations between specific brain ROIs and LLMs.
+Then, we observed left-right hemispheric asymmetry in neural activity correlations between specific brain ROIs and LLMs.
 In Figure \ref{fig:lr}(b), the inferior frontal gyrus (IFG) and posterior temporal (PostTemp) regions showed stronger left-hemispheric dominance in LLM-related neural correlations, consistent with their roles in core language functions like production and comprehension~\cite{hu2023precision}.
 Conversely, the middle frontal gyrus (MFG) and anterior temporal (AntTemp) regions exhibited stronger right-hemispheric involvement, possibly reflecting specialization in tasks such as metaphor processing, contextual integration, and cross-modal semantics.
 Right MFG correlations may relate to LLMs' demands for cognitive control in complex narratives~\cite{japee2015role}, while right AntTemp activity likely supports multimodal semantic representations (One-Sample t-test: IFG: $p=0.025$; PostTemp: $p=0.007$; MFG: $p=0.005$; AntTemp: $p=0.001$).
 These findings align with the classical language lateralization hypothesis of left-hemisphere dominance for syntax/semantics and emerging evidence of right-hemisphere contributions to cognitive control~\cite{vigneau2006meta,menon2022role}.